fastsoft/whichloadsfaster/README.markdown

     They just want to know which loads faster.
     So put the pages next to each other, and let them duke it out.

-Ok, and we'll put in a link to <http://webpagetest.org> if they want to go more in-depth.
-Probably include some kind of Learn More dialog.
+Ok, and we'll send them to more in-depth tools as well. :)

+[Blog post](http://onecreativeblog.com/post/781952553/announcing-whichloadsfaster) explaining some of this madness.

 ## Hacking ##